DataDog/KubeHound/docs/khaas/deployment.md

 ## Docker deployment

-To run the KubeHound as a Service with `docker` just use the following [compose files](https://github.com/DataDog/KubeHound/tree/main/deployments/kubehound).
-First you need to set the environment variables in the `kubehound.env` file.
-There is a template file `kubehound.env.template` that you can use as a reference.
+To run the KubeHound as a Service with `docker` just use the following [compose files](https://github.com/DataDog/KubeHound/tree/main/deployments/kubehound):

 ```bash
 cd ./deployments/kubehound